 \subsection{Multi-Agent Tiger}

-The two-agent tiger problem game describes a scenario where agents face two closed doors, one of which conceals a treasure while the other hides a dangerous tiger.
+The two-agent tiger problem describes a scenario where agents face two closed doors, one of which conceals a treasure while the other hides a dangerous tiger.
 Neither agent knows which door leads to the treasure and which one to the tiger, but they can receive partial and noisy information about the tiger's location by listening.
 At any given time, each agent can choose to open either the left or right door, which will either reveal the treasure or the tiger, and reset the game.
 To gain more information about the tiger's location, agents can listen to hear the tiger on the left or right side, but with uncertain accuracy.
 We have extended this problem to an $n$-agent version.
-Each agent keeps the same individual actions and observations; in consequence the total number of actions and observations grow exponentially with $n$: $|U| = 3^n$, $|Z| = 2^n$.
+Each agent keeps the same individual actions and observations; as a consequence, the total number of actions and observations grows exponentially with $n$: $|U| = 3^n$, $|Z| = 2^n$.
 The state space, corresponding to the position of the tiger, is unchanged, i.e. $|S| = 2$.
 The reward function was adapted.
-Denoting $r_l$ and $r_g$ the ratio of agents respectively listening and opening the good door, in absence of wrong opening the reward $r$ is set to $r = -2 \times r_l + 20 \times r_g$.
-Hence, as in the original $2$-agent game, the maximum reward is of $20$ (when all agent open the good door) while the simple policy consisting in listening whatever is observed still accumulates $-2$ at each time-step.
-In presence of wrong opening, the reward is set to $r = -2 \times r_l + 20 \times r_g -100 / c $, with $c = 1 + (|wrongDoors| - 1) / (n - 1)$, encouraging agents to synchronize.
+Denoting $r_l$ and $r_g$ the ratio of agents listening and opening the good door respectively, in the absence of wrong openings the reward $r$ is set to $r = -2 \times r_l + 20 \times r_g$.
+Hence, as in the original $2$-agent game, the maximum reward is $20$ (when all agent open the good door) while the simple policy consisting in listening whatever is observed still accumulates $-2$ at each time-step.
+In the presence of wrong openings, the reward is set to $r = -2 \times r_l + 20 \times r_g -100 / c $, with $c = 1 + (|wrongDoors| - 1) / (n - 1)$, encouraging agents to synchronize.